Tags

 Stir in the Chorizo and sautéed vegetables into the cheese sauce to combine.
 Pop the cooked macaroni into the sauce, stirring well to coat.

-At this point, the Queso Mac & Cheese is ready to be scooped into bowls, and served with still more cheese and a few pepper slices…or…OR!
+At this point, the queso macaroni and cheese is ready to be scooped into bowls, and served with still more cheese and a few pepper slices…or…OR!

-Make a lovely Baked Queso Mac for a crowd by spooning the mac and cheese into a buttered 12″ x 8″ x 2″ glass baking dish, and sprinkling the top with a mixture of one cup of crushed tortilla chips with one-half cup of additional shredded Wisconsin cheddar.
-Cover the dish with aluminum foil, and bake for 10 to 15 minutes at 350°F, or until the cheese topping in melted and the sauce is bubbling.
+Spoon the mac and cheese into a buttered 12″ x 8″ x 2″ glass baking dish, sprinkling the top with a mixture of one cup of crushed tortilla chips with one-half cup of additional shredded Wisconsin cheddar.
+Cover the dish with aluminum foil, and bake for 10 to 15 minutes at 350°F, or until the cheese topping is melted and the sauce is bubbling.

 Fact: if you serve this dish to a room full of hungry sports fans that are over for the Big Game, they will actually divert their eyes from the television long enough to sing your praises.
 That along with a big bowl Queso Macaroni and Cheese will warm your heart on a cold winter day.